-Dad and Alec exchanged amused glances between them, whereas Leah stood there, dumbfounded.
-Probably thinking the same as me ‘dear lord, please don’t make it rain’.
+Dad and Alec exchanged amused glances between them, whereas, Leah stood alongside me, dumbfounded.
+Probably thinking the same as me ‘dear Lord, please don’t make it rain’.

-Axel grinned, highly amused as if this was all one big joke, flashing his perfect white teeth, which only fuelled my rage.
+Axel grinned.
+He seemed highly amused as if this was all one big joke, flashing his perfect white teeth, which only fuelled my rage.

 “And here you are.”
-I let go of the greasy bars in disgust, jumping back repulsed, then wiping my palms along my thighs.
+I let go of the greasy bars in disgust, jumping back in repulsion, then wiped my palms along my thighs.
 “Having the time of your life!”
 I pointed my finger at him, “I should just leave you in here if you like it so much.”

-“Lady.”
+“Lady!”
 Miguel approached the bars, pleading to me with desperate eyes.
 “You’re really not going to leave him in here with me, are you?”
-He shook his head ever so slightly, his brown eyes flared wide with dread.
+He shook his head ever so slightly, his brown eyes flaring wide with dread.

 Leah sniggered as if she understood my joke.

 “That’ll teach you to not break the law,” she chastised Miguel in a whimsical tone while trying to maintain a straight face.

 In pure frustration, he tried to rattle the bars right in front of me.
 I stepped back, maintaining a safe distance, just in case he tried to reach out and grab me.

 “Give a guy a break and I promise, I will never so much as hold up traffic any more.
 C’mon, lady, I can’t stand Elvis.
 This guy is killing me here,” he whined, revealing his rotting yellow teeth.